 - Support under Part VI of the Immigration and Asylum Act 1999

-- The family move out of the borough
+- your family moves out of the borough

-- The child is absent from school for a long time
+- your child is absent from school for a long time